 Foresight for Food Systems Transformation

-Foresight for Food Systems Transformation – FoSTr provides a country support facility for food systems foresight and scenario analysis.
-The country-led and multi-actor foresight process aims to assist national food systems transformation.
-It supports the dialogue, analysis and understanding necessary for co-creating food systems of the future that are sustainable, healthy, equitable and resilient.
-The Programme will be implemented in five focus countries.
-FoSTr also supports the global networking and knowledge sharing activities of Foresight4Food.
+The Foresight for Food Systems Transformation (FoSTr) programme provides a support facility for food systems foresight.
+The country-led, multi-stakeholder foresight process assists national food systems transformation in Bangladesh, Jordan, Kenya and Uganda.
+FoSTr supports the dialogue, analysis and understanding necessary for co-creating food systems of the future that are sustainable, healthy, equitable and resilient.
+FoSTr also supports the global networking and knowledge-sharing activities of the Foresight4Food Initiative.

 What does FoSTr offer?